nateP82/compostCollectors/Design/applicationFlow.md

 - Integrated API for displaying data is consumed and JSP displays the output

 ## Contact us
-- Users can submit a form with questions via a contact us link
+- JSP page where Users can submit a form with questions via a contact us link
+- Calls servlet via action in the form to store customer message in database

 ## View information about accepted materials
 - Users can navigate to a JSP with informaiton about accepted materials
+- JSP page with information about what can and cannot be composted